Zhang-Jiayong/FEA-NEB/how_to_get_MEP/README.md

 # how to get the MEP/SDP

-After the transition state is captured, the MEP can be tracked by calculating the Steepest Descent Path (SDP) from the transition path.
+After the transition state is captured, the MEP can be tracked by calculating the Steepest Descent Path (SDP) from the transition state.

 The script 'SDP_calc.lmp' can be used to get the SDP.

 It is easy to learn to use 'SDP_calc.lmp' if you are familiar to Lammps.
 Just see the bash script 'lmprun.sh'

+######

 I would to say something about how this script works: